Nancy-Chauhan/Today-I-Learnt/README.md

 - Request hedging https://medium.com/swlh/hedged-requests-tackling-tail-latency-9cea0a05f577
 - Exception handling: Checked and unchecked excpetions and how it propagates
 - Saga: (used in CQRS) It is an orchestrator for multiple sub commands or sub events.

+## TIL: 28/05/2021

+- On call learning: Avoid long running tasks in database transaction ( for example file download, computation and etc )